 The Marines announce their plan to recall Red Sox outfielder Ted Williams, who missed three years in the majors due to serving in WW II, back to active duty.
 The bomber pilot, who will fly 39 missions over Korea and survive a crash-landing after being shot down by the enemy, will play briefly at the start of the season, but will not return to the Boston lineup on a full-time basis until late in the 1953 season.

 Ending two months of negotiations, the Twins of the American League agree on a $500,000 indemnity payment to the American Association for entering the minor league's territory in Minnesota.
-The settlement paves the way for the team, formerly known as the Senators, to move from Washington, D.C., and play their home games in the Minneapolis/St. Paul area.
+The settlement paves the way for the team, formerly known as the Senators, to move from Washington, D.C., and play their home games in the Minneapolis/St. Paul metropolitan area.

 The Giants announce the team has been sold to a group in Toronto for $13.3 million.
 San Francisco mayor George Moscone, reacting to the outrage of his constituents, secures a preliminary injunction to prevent the impending move.

-In his native Dominican Republic, Pascual Perez is arrested for possession of cocaine and will remain in jail, missing the start of the season.
-The Braves' pitcher maintains his innocence, claiming he was given the package by an unknown woman.
+Pascual Perez, in his native Dominican Republic, is arrested for possession of cocaine and will remain in jail, missing the start of the season.
+The Braves' 26 year-old All-Star right-hander maintains his innocence, claiming he was given the package by an unknown woman.

 Reds catcher Johnny Bench and Red Sox outfielder Carl Yastrzemski, foes in the classic 1975 World Series, are elected to the Hall of Fame.
 The perennial All-Star backstop is named on 96.4% of the BBWAA ballots, making Ty Cobb and Hank Aaron the only players to receive a higher percentage of the writers' votes.